 \

-We have given too the dimension, using an adaptation of the $\mathfrak{sl}(2,\CC)$-{\it module Method}, and a basis of such infinitesimal deformations in some generic cases (see Theorems $3$ and $4$).
+For some generic cases (see Theorems $3$ and $4$) we have given the dimension and a basis of the mentioned infinitesimal deformations.
+For to do that we have used an adaptation of the $\mathfrak{sl}(2,\CC)$-{\it module Method}.
 Also, we have given some properties of the algebraic variety of elementary Lie algebras of order $3$.

 \

 We do assume that the reader is familiar with the standard theory of Lie algebras.
 All the vector spaces that appear in this paper (and thus, all the algebras) are assumed to be ${\mathbb C}$-vector spaces with finite dimension.